ychalier/homewatch/README.md

 ## Home Setup Scenario

-Here is an example scenario detailed how to use this software.
+Here is an example scenario, to get an idea of how Homewatch can be used.

 A Raspberry Pi has media files stored on a hard drive.
 Install Homewatch on it, set `SERVER_MODE` to `library`, `LIBRARY_MODE` to `local` and `LIBRARY_ROOT` to the hard drive path, e.g. `/mnt/usb/`.
-Homewatch is also a WSGI, and thus can be embedded within an Apache server, e.g. with [mod_wsgi](https://modwsgi.readthedocs.io/).
-Here is an example configuration:
+As Homewatch server is a [WSGI](https://wsgi.readthedocs.io/en/latest/) application, it can be embedded within an Apache server, e.g. with [mod_wsgi](https://modwsgi.readthedocs.io/).
+Here is a configuration sample:

 ```text
 WSGIScriptAlias / /path/to/homewatch/wsgi.py